psu13/mutable-hakyll/posts/bruckner-170.md

    their encore.
 I _hate_ not being able to figure this out.

 Apple Music Classical actually has a "Guided Listening" feature that is sort of close to this idea.
-But I think their commentary falls too much into the first bucket above.
+But I think their commentary falls too much into the "here is what they just played" bucket above.
 For example, the very first bubble in the guide for the Mahler 2 reads something like "the Mahler 2 opens with a violent figure in the basses and violas", or something.
 Which is exactly what you are hearing when the text comes up.
 That's no fun.

 I'm imagining in my head the Beethoven 5 (say) playing, and a little bubble popping up with "Main theme!"... then when the sonata form repeats the main theme the bubble would